yoloseem/assert-extensions/README.md

 // junit
 assertEquals(1, 1)

-// assertt
+// assert-extensions
 1.equalsTo(1)
 ```

-See the [tests](./src/test/kotlin/im/toss/assertt/AssertionsKtTest.kt) for more examples.
+See the [tests](./src/test/kotlin/im/toss/assert-extensions/AssertionsKtTest.kt) for more examples.

 ## Maintainers